Highlights

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 The product sold out on the night the show aired, but they’re back in stock now on Amazon.
 As of the first re-run date (July, 2020), there is no evidence this deal has closed.
 The company doesn’t appear on either Lori or Mark’s website.

 As of July, 2021, the deal with Lori and Mark did not go through.
 They had inventory challenges during the Covid-19 pandemic, but they weathered them and have $500,000 in annual revenue.
 They also added a travel tray, snack cup and other items to their line.
 As of May, 2022, the company has products in Wal Mart, Target, buybuyBABY and Bed Bath & Beyond and many independent retailers.
-As of June, 2022, the company has $3 million in lifetime revenue.
+They also introduced Totebook, a portable, dry-erase activity book for traveling.
+As of June, 2022, the company had $3 million in lifetime revenue.
+By July, 2024, they had $5 million in lifetime sales revenue.